Production at Kashagan field unprofitable given current oil prices

 In addition, mostly stranded oil, which requires expensive production technologies, is left in Kazakhstan, he said.

-“For example, the production cost in Mangyshlak is $80," the expert said.
+“For example, the production cost in Mangyshlak is $80," the

 Given such prime cost of oil, in case of maintaining the current level of oil prices, decrease in production in the country is quite possible, according to Smirnov.